 1. Improved Posture

 It’s a well known fact that one of the many great benefits of an inversion table is that it improves your posture.
-When you are slouching, the muscles adapt and the chest muscles shorten and those in the back become longer.
-Over time, this becomes pretty unnatural and will result in bad posture.
+When you are slouching, the muscles adapt, the chest muscles shorten and those in the back become longer.
+Over time, this becomes unnatural and will result in bad posture.

 Inversion therapy helps in the sense that is realigns the spine and stretches the muscle, so you will stand taller and straighter after your session.

 Another thing to keep in mind is that we often have problems with so called misalignment and bad postural changes from sitting all day long or carrying a heavy bag on one shoulder.
 When you do these activities on a daily basis, your body will notice and this bad posture will become the new normal.

 Check out our article with 5 negative effects of bad posture on your body and mind to discover more harmful effects, that may be affecting the quality of your life.